getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 The next section simply loops over all the media of the page that are **images**.
 We are outputting these in an unordered list to make the output semantic, and easy to style with CSS.  we are assigning each image the variable name `image` and then we are able to perform a simple `cropResize()` method to resize the image to something suitable, and then below it, we provide an information section with the `title` and `description`.

+You could make a more advanced gallery-implementation by using creating filters for camera-data, with the [EXIF](/themes/twig-filters-functions#exif)-function.

 ### Render content in columns

 ##### Problem: